Pianofly Gallery

 Pianofly Screenshot Gallery

 This is the main screen.
 The lower half of the screen always shows the piano keyboard so you can play notes even while editing a sound.
-Above, there are ten instrument sound icons per page and eight pages.
+Above, there are ten instrument icons per page and eight pages.
 On the left is the master volume control.
-On the right are three buttons: the top button expands the keyboard to fill the screen, the second icon displays built-in documentation, and the third button displays an options menu for the current sound (you can copy or paste a sound, or create a new icon using an image from your photo library).
+On the right are three buttons: the top button expands the keyboard to fill the screen, the second icon displays built-in documentation, and the third button opens the sound editor.